 This virtual event provides a dynamic forum to share best practices, discover innovative teaching techniques, and stay abreast of the latest trends.
 Engage in panel discussions with industry experts and network with peers from across the region.
 Explore critical topics such as the latest updates on alternative pathways to the CPA, effective strategies for engaging online students, the power of service-learning projects, and the impact of intelligence and data analytics in accounting education.

 This event is free to MACPA Accounting Educator Members.
 If you have any issues with this, please reach out to MACPA's Member Service Center.
+A coupon code for 25% off will be emailed to all MACPA attendees of the conference for 2 NEW Ethics webinars we are offering over the summer!

 Thank you!